peppelinux/federation-wallet/openid-federation-wallet-1_0.md

 Progressive Web Application Wallet (PWAW)
 : PWAW is a web application that looks like a native app.
 It can be installed on a Personal Device and not necessarily using the operative system specific app-store.
 The advantage with a PWAW is that it gives the End-User the same experience as a Mobile Native Wallet Application while also offering the benefits of a web application.
 PWAW can be Custodial or Non-Custodial.

-## Establishing Trust With The Holder
+## Establishing Trust with the Holder

 Since the Holder may not be an Organizational Entity and cannot be registered as an Organization through registration services, it is not represented within a Trust Chain and does not qualify as a Federation Entity.
 This context sets the stage for understanding the unique position of the Holder in relation to the Trust Chain and Federation Entities.